photoprism/photoprism-docs/docs/getting-started/docker-compose.md

     It is important to [increase the Docker memory limit to 4 GB](img/docker-resources-advanced.jpg) or more, as the default of 2 GB can reduce indexing performance and cause unexpected restarts.
-    Also, ensure that you configure at least 4 GB of swap space.
+    Also ensure that your server has [at least 4 GB of swap](troubleshooting/docker.md#adding-swap) configured and avoid setting a [hard memory limit](faq.md#why-is-my-configured-memory-limit-exceeded-when-indexing-even-though-photoprism-doesnt-actually-seem-to-use-that-much-memory) as that can cause unexpected restarts when the indexer temporarily needs more memory to process large files.

 !!! note ""
     When editing your `compose.yaml` or `docker-compose.yml` file, please make sure that [related values remain on the same indentation level](../developer-guide/technologies/yaml.md) and that [lists start with a dash](../developer-guide/technologies/yaml.md#multiple-values).